mrisher/webxr-reference/webxr-device-api/index.md

 * How do I get a device (`XRDevice`)?
 * What happens to the device object during navigation?
+* What is a presentation loop and how do I implement it?

 ## WebVR Device Interfaces